metabase/metabase/docs/developers-guide.md

 yarn run test
 ```

-which will first build the backend JAR and then run integration, unit and Karma browser tests in sequence.
+which will first build the backend JAR and then run integration and unit tests in sequence.

 ### Jest integration tests